terryaney/KatApp.Provider/katapp documentation.md

 The data object can come from static `data-*` attributes, a RBLe Service result row, or the merged result of both.
 To use RBLe Service result rows, the `rbl-source` attribute is required and the selector path is defined as follows.

-## rbl-source Selector Paths
+## rbl-source Selectors

+`rbl-source` selectors are very similar to [KatApp Selectors](#KatApp-Selectors).
+However, with `rbl-source` elements, you must *always* specify a table, and the most common pattern is to process all rows in a table.
+However, the selector is specified, the specified template will be applied to the resulting row(s) and injected into the Kaml View.

 Selector | Description
 ---|---
-table | The name of the table to use as the data source.
-The defined template with be applied to each row and injected into the Kaml View. table.idValue | Will only process the row from `table` where the row id equals `idValue`. table.column.value | Will only process rows from `table` where the value of `column` equals `value`.
+table | Will process all rows from `table`. table.idValue | Will only process the row from `table` where the row id equals `idValue`. table.keyColumn.keyValue | Will only process rows from `table` where the value of `keyColumn` equals `keyValue`.

 If both `rbl-source` and `data-*` attributes are provided, `data-*` attributes will take precedence.
 All `data-*` values will be merged into currently processing row to provide additional values not present or **replace** existing values found in the current row.